M66B/FairEmail/FAQ.md

 * Switch to the official version of FairEmail, see [here](https://github.com/M66B/open-source-email/blob/master/README.md#downloads) for the options
 * Use app specific passwords, see [this FAQ](#user-content-faq6)

+Using *select account* in third party builds is not possible in recent versions anymore.
+In older versions this was possible, but it will now result in the error *UNREGISTERED_ON_API_CONSOLE*.

 <br />